Loverboy (1989 film)

+The animated opening credits sequence was designed by Sally Cruikshank.

 Plot

 Randy Bodek is a rebellious college slacker, living with his girlfriend Jenny Gordon.
 His father, furious over Randy's lack of direction or work ethic, forces Randy to come back home and get a job.
 Randy eventually finds work as a pizza delivery driver at Señor Pizza, but his pitiful earnings will not allow him to fund college on his own and he despairs of being able to return to Jenny next semester.
 In his capacity as delivery driver, he soon makes the acquaintance of a middle-aged, wealthy Italian woman, Alex Barnett, who pampers and seduces him.
 She and Randy enjoy a quiet, brief, passionate affair.
 During the affair, Randy's increasingly stylish appearance, unusually chipper demeanor and gifts being delivered by Randy's handsome Italian co-worker, Tony (signed "Love, Alex"), inspires Randy's father to believe his son is gay.

 Eventually, Alex must return to Italy.
 Randy is disappointed; he has enjoyed his relationship with Alex, both for the lavish gifts of money and expensive clothing, and for the experience at pleasing women he can bring to his relationship with Jenny upon returning to college.
 Alex tells him on their last night together that the next time Señor Pizza receives a delivery order for pizza with extra anchovies, it will be her summoning him again.

 However, the next order for extra anchovies comes from an unhappily married Asian woman, Kyoko Bruckner.
 Further orders come from Dr. Joyce Palmer, director of a women's health practice, and isolated aspiring photographer Monica Delancy.
 Randy's relationships with these women lead him to better understand women's wants and needs.

 Through Kyoko and Monica's acquaintances, and the women Joyce recommends to Randy among her patients, Randy soon has a thriving escort business based around the "extra anchovies" order, which he manages to conceal from Señor Pizza's management.
 Eventually, the three women's husbands become suspicious.
 In an attempt to pin down who is having sex with their wives, the three husbands go through their wives' financial statements and credit card bills, leading them to Señor Pizza to confront the delivery boy who is apparently having sexual relations with all three of their wives.